Adfero/Where-App/README.md

 # Where

-A Campfire integrated webwapp that allows teams to send daily updates to Campfire and have them display where they will be each day.
+A Campfire integrated webapp that allows teams to send daily checkins to Campfire.
 Still in development.